BYUCS260/VueNodeMongoPoki/Readme.md

     // do some work here with the database. var db = client.db('pokemon'); //Connect to the database db.createCollection('poke', function(err, result) {
+      if (err) {
+        collection = db.collection('poke');
+        console.log(err); //optional, just so you can see the error return; // the database is likely filled anyway, so not worth checking to add to the collection }

       collection = result;

       collection.stats(function(err, stats) {